insom/website/_posts/2020/2020-12-31-retrospective.md

 *Problem: I read a lot of crap.
 It doesn't nourish my intellect and it's often not entertaining.
 I have a mass of tabs to get to.*

-I had already solved a lot of this at source but not reading [Hacker News][hn] or any other "de jour" websites.
+I had already solved a lot of this at source by not reading [Hacker News][hn] or any other "de jour" websites.
 Even in 2015 and I knew that my time on earth was not well spent reading an opinion piece on a Javascript framework that I will never use and that might not exist in a year or two.

 [hn]: https://news.ycombinator.com/